Kong/insomnia/DEVELOPMENT.md

 Insomnia uses [`lerna`](https://lerna.js.org/) to manage multiple npm packages within a single repository.
 There are currently two package locations:

-- `/packages` contains related packages that are consumed by `insomnia-app` or externally.
+- `/packages` contains related packages that are consumed by `insomnia` or externally.
 - `/plugins` contains plugin packages that are included by default with the application.

-## The `insomnia-app` Main Package
+## The `insomnia` Main Package

-`/packages/insomnia-app` is the entry point for the app.
+`/packages/insomnia` is the entry point for the app.
 All other packages are imported from this one.

 There are a few notable directories inside of it: